DoctorMcKay/sentry-bot-documentation/src/commands.md

 		- Opens a private thread between the reporter and the moderator who executes this action, enabling moderators to request additional information from the reporter.
 	- **Ban**
         - Bans the reportee and marks the report as resolved.
-Only users who can access Sentry's [/ban](#ban) command can use this action.
-This action will prompt the user for a ban reason before actually banning the reportee.
+Only members who can access Sentry's [/ban](#ban) command can use this action.
+This action will prompt the member for a ban reason before actually banning the reportee.

 ### Report Notification Channel